Bruckyy/AssemblyBotnet/readme.md

 ## Anti-debugging

 Use of **ptrace** syscall, commonly used by debuggers or tracing programs to attach and probe into another program's execution state.
 If our program is already attached by another the syscall will fail (return -1) which tells us that our program is being debugged, so we can modify the program's behavior and do nothing malicious.
-On top of that the call of **ptrace** is obfuscated when looking statically at the code, the program modify itself to write the syscall opcode.
+On top of that the call of **ptrace** is obfuscated when looking statically at the code, the program modify itself to write the syscall opcode during runtime.

 ## DNS Communication